techtile-by-dramco/NI-B210-Sync/tests/reciprocity_calibration/readme.md

 After this step the problem is clearly demonstrated.

 # STEP 2.
 Measure accumulated phase of the internal TX and RX RF-PLLs
-The purpose is to measure the phase difference between the RX RF-PLL and the TX RF-PLL.
+The purpose is to measure the accumulated phase yielded from the RX RF-PLL and the TX RF-PLL (and cable).

 - Start to lock the USRP RX and TX RF-PLL on the same frequency $f$.
 - This measurement requires a physical 50 ohm SMA cable connection between RX-1 and TX-1 of the USRP.
 - The measured phase difference will contain the sum of several components.